 Though not mandatory, this letter may also be notarized to give it some official character.
 Knowing all that pertains to it is definitely a great thing to do.
 How else can you appreciate and make better use of it?
 We devote the proceeding discussions to look into it firmly.

-Purpose of the Address And Residency Verification Letter
+Purpose of the Residency Verification Letter

 This letter serves three main purposes.
 We take a look at them here below: